norman784/wp-parse-api/readme.txt

 = 0.2.2 =
 * Added guid and photos fields
 * Embed photos in the content field will be extracted and pushed on photos field
+* Strip all html tags from the intro content
-* Strip certain html tags
+* Strip certain html tags from the extended content

 = 0.2.1 =
 * Fix: now sync all posts instead of the first 5